 Part 1: Setting up CSV Exports

-Before you do anything else, you’ll need to create a Gmail account.
-We recommend creating an account dedicated solely to this report, instead of having it attached to someone’s personal email account.
+Before you do anything else, you need to create a Gmail account.
+We recommend creating an account dedicated solely to this report, instead of having it attached to a personal email account.

-Once you’ve done that, go to Google Drive and create a sample spreadsheet.
-It doesn’t need to have anything in it, but name the file how you want all future exported CSV files to be named.
-We will use this file later to test the Zap you’ll create.
+Once it is complete, go to Google Drive and create a sample spreadsheet.
+It might be empty, but name the file how you want all future exported CSV files to be named.
+We will use this file later to test the Zap you create.

 In the data source, set up the CSV export so that it sends automatic emails to that Gmail account.

-You need to have finished the above steps before going on.
-If it didn’t already, go ahead and have the data source send you an email with an attachment.
-Before going on, the Gmail account should contain at least 1 email with a CSV attachment.
+Verify the above steps before proceeding.
+Have the data source send you an email with an attachment.
+The Gmail account should contain at least 1 email with a CSV attachment before you proceed.

 Part 2: Connecting Gmail to a Zap

 Next, create a Zap.
-(Click the Make a Zap button at the top of the page.)
-Zapier will walk you through the process, and we’ll guide you with the details you’ll need enter.
+Select the Make a Zap button at the top of the page.
+Zapier will walk you through the process.

 Select Gmail as the trigger app.
 Zapier lets you search for the apps you want to connect.